Pirri123/game-rest-api/README.md

-# game-rest-api
-Game rest api
+# Skeleton project for Swagger